TheRABU/university-chatify-new/README.md

-# MERN Stack Project: Real Time Chat App | JWT, Socket.io MongoDB and React
+# Chat-i-Fy: A Real Time Chat App | JWT, Socket.io MongoDB and React

 Some Features: